Education and School Development

 Maisaka and Hangoni Primary Schools

-Whilst not partner school we have completed 2 ‘bomas’ at Maisaka Primary School.
-A ‘boma’ is a classroom built to the lintel level by the community in the hope that Central Government will fund the rest), and built a kindergarten at Hangoni Primary School.
+Whilst not partner school we completed 2 ‘bomas’ at Maisaka Primary School.
+A ‘boma’ is a classroom built to the lintel level by the community in the hope that Central Government will fund the rest).
+We also built a kindergarten at Hangoni Primary School.

 Sometimes these one off construction projects take priority over partner schools because the impact of the work is that much higher.